postgres-ai/docs/blog/20220106-explain-analyze-needs-buffers-to-improve-the-postgres-query-optimization-process.md

     <small>Jupiter's moon Io.
 Credit: ALMA (ESO/NAOJ/NRAO), I. de Pater et al.; NRAO/AUI NSF, S. Dagnello; NASA/JPL/Space Science Institute</small>
 </p>

-SQL query optimization seems challenging for those who have just started working with PostgreSQL.
+SQL query optimization is challenging for those who have just started working with PostgreSQL.
 There are many objective reasons for this, such as:
 - the difficulty of the field of system performance in general,
 - lack of good "playground" environments where people can experience how databases work at a larger scale,
 - lack of certain capabilities in Postgres observability tools that are still developing (though, at a good pace),